mwaylabs/Reboard-Proxy/README.md

 LICENSE
 -------

-mCAP Light is licensed under the GPLv3.
-For more info, have a look at the [LICENSE file](https://github.com/mwaylabs/mCAP-Light/blob/master/LICENSE).
+Reboard-Proxy is licensed under the GPLv3.
+For more info, have a look at the [LICENSE file](https://github.com/mwaylabs/Reboard-Proxy/blob/master/LICENSE).